Cheap $6 Fix for a Broken Toaster Oven

-The cheap toast oven we’ve been using for nearly two years finally died on us.
+The cheap toast oven we’ve been using for nearly two years finally died.
 The heating elements simply would not heat up.
 Since something like this is so cheap, it’d usually be tossed into the garbage heap and you’d go buy a new one.
 But that is just so bad for the environment.
 Even if you were able to recycle a lot of the material, there inevitably will be stuff that can’t be recycled and so would end up in a landfill.
 Being the environmentally conscientious do-goody that I am, I just had to fix this or at least try.

 After busting the oven open, I discovered the rotary switch that controls the heating elements was fried.
-I was careful to mark on the wires which part of the switch they attached to so I could plug them back in correctly.
+I was careful to mark on the wires which part of the switch they attached to so I could plug them back incorrectly.

-The name Hualiai and a part number — FZ31-9 — were on on the switch.
+The name Hualiai and a part number — FZ31-9 — were on the switch.
 I fired up my web browser and found a Chinese company named HUALILAI that featured the exact part I was looking for on their website.
 Now that I had the name of the company in Chinese, I could search for that next.

 I search the Chinese website taobao.com using the Chinese name of the company and, to my surprise, I found someone who was selling what looked like to be the exact part needed.